 - The Warlord Chronicles by Bernard Cornwell has Arthur as King Uther's Heroic Bastard son and Mordred as King Uther's legitimate but treacherous grandson.
 Unfortunately, Arthur is far too Lawful Good to make himself Regent for Life.

-- In the Vorkosigan Saga, Prince Serg, legitimate heir to the Barrayaran empire, is very much the Caligula.
+- In Shards of Honor, Prince Serg, legitimate heir to the Barrayaran empire, is very much the Caligula.
 The succession issue is resolved when Serg is allowed to lead a spectacularly overmatched invasion force and the superior candidate Aral Vorkosigan is made regent to the next legitimate heir Gregor, who happens to be six years old.
 Subverted when Serg's father Emperor Ezar reveals that since Aral actually has a stronger claim to the throne than he did (something Aral disputes) that makes Ezar's whole line "wrongful heirs" at least according to the strict rules of succession.
 This is convenient for Ezar because anyone wanting to depose young Gregor would have to either kill Aral, which has proven to be remarkably difficult to do, or offer him the throne, which he'd commit anything short of genocide to avoid.

 - In The Granite Shield, the rulers of a fantasy England are entirely legitimate, but also apostates who deny their divine status.
 A vicious civil war develops when a Royal Bastard is born and raised in the proper faith.

-- The Queen in Tanya Huff's A Woman's Work is well aware that her son is not up to her standards of Evil Overlordness and is a romantic idiot.
-After the conquest of a neighbouring kingdom, she notices that the youngest princess of the deposed royal family has a very practical frame of mind who quickly agrees to a marriage to the Queen's son, after having arranged for her two brothers to die in a failed suicide attack on Arrabel during the family's last stand and arranged for her older sister to have unfortunately become deceased.
+- Queen Arrabel in Tanya Huff's A Woman's Work is well aware that her son is not up to her standards of Evil Overladyness and is a romantic idiot.
+After the conquest of a neighbouring kingdom, she notices that the youngest princess (and sole survivor) of the deposed royal family has a very practical frame of mind and quickly agrees to a marriage to Arrabel's son.
+The princess is the sole survivor because she convinced her two brothers to launch a failed suicide attack on Arrabel during the family's last stand and arranged for her older sister to have unfortunately become deceased.
 Queen Arrabel cheerfully expects that her son will suffer a tragic accident very soon after their first child is born, making the daughter-in-law the new heir to the throne, and is quite pleased at the thought of having a competent successor.
 She's also quite careful not to eat any food given to her by her new daughter-in-law.

-- Game Of Thrones: Renly invokes this trope when trying to convince Ned Stark to support his coup for the throne, pointing out that he's the most qualified heir for the job.
+- Renly invokes this trope when trying to convince Ned Stark to support his coup for the throne, pointing out that he's the most qualified heir for the job.
 However this can come across as Informed Attribute, as Renly never shows any ruling skills, and he comes across as Unintentionally Unsympathetic to a lot of viewers, considering he seems quite willing to have his brother Stannis killed for this.

 - Viserys Targaryen also proves to be that: After his father was killed for being The Caligula, he became obsessed with getting his crown back from the traitor and usurper Robert Baratheon at any cost, proving not much better than his father, so most people were happy to accept Robert as king.

 - Joffrey is also an example, of a sort: his mother, Queen Cersei, is his regent, and she is a bad ruler, but still better than Joffrey.
 A subversion, however, because Joffrey is also not the rightful king himself, although he doesn't know it.